 If you're a visiting family looking for some fun stuff to do around town, in addition to the many events Miami has planned, you're in the right place.
 Keep reading for our suggestions on making the most of your Family Weekend here in Oxford.

 When: Friday, Oct.
 1 from 10:30 AM - 11:00 AM

 Where: Oxford Lane Library (441 S. Locust St.)

-Bring the little ones (ages 6 and under) for Family Story Time at the Oxford Lane Library.
+Bring the little ones (ages 6 and under) for Sidewalk Stories behind the Oxford Lane Library (weather permitting).
+Or for those 11 & under, stop by the Children’s Department for a new scavenger hunt (and prize!) each month.
 After the story, stick around and enjoy the children's section of the library which includes a play area with toys, puzzles, and tons of children's books for all ages.

 Bring the whole family along for a relaxing and educational trip through one of our museums.
 The Miami University Art Museum (801 S. Patterson Ave.) is open Friday and Saturday from 10 AM - 5 PM and includes three new exhibitions (which you can read about here), as well as permanent collections of original art and diverse materials.

 The Hefner Zoology Museum (100 Upham Hall on the Miami University campus) is another fun option, open Friday from 9 AM - 4 PM.
 It includes exhibits, collections and specimens, and interactive programs to help engage visitors of all ages.
 Learn more here.

 The McGuffey House and Museum is open Thursday - Saturday from 1 - 5 PM.
 Come explore this beautiful National Historic Landmark full of exhibit materials related to Williams Holmes McGuffey.
 Learn more here.